paulscherrerinstitute/mrfioc2/README.md

     * EVR-PCIe-300 not tested with this version
     * EVG-VME-300 event clock source 'recovered / 2' does not fully work yet (problem with events/data buffer reception and delay compensation calculation)
     * EVG-VME-300 event clock source 'internal fanout, external upstream' was not fully tested.
-* 300-series hardware with firmware version 202:
+* [not supported] 300-series hardware with firmware version 202:
     * some EVR-PCIe-300 devices with firmware version 202 do not work at 142.876 MHz event clock.
 They were tested, and were working, at 125 MHz event clock.
     * mapping two output sources to one output was not tested on EVR-PCIe-300 devices.
     * data buffer sending does not work if delay compensation is disabled.